canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 positive
 : Take a look at the PPA, or use `apt search nvidia`, to find the version number of the latest drivers.

-You'll need to reboot your machine after the installing the Nvidia drivers, after which you can use the `nvidia-smi` command to check that the driver is installed and operating correctly.
+You'll need to reboot your machine after installing the Nvidia drivers, after which you can use the `nvidia-smi` command to check that the driver is installed and operating correctly.
 The output will include details similar to the following:

 ```no-highlight
 Thu May 25 13:32:33 2017